Main page content

 Sec.
 2 Contents of Program.
 The CIP will consist of a six-year projection of major new construction and repair and rehabilitation projects (Major Projects) to be implemented and funded from institution and Systemwide revenue sources.
 The CIP should be a current reflection of the institutions’ continuous processes of strategic planning and master planning for institutional programs.

 Sec.
 3 Modifications to the CIP.
 The CIP is subject to modification at any Board of Regents’ meeting.
 Candidate projects will routinely be added to the CIP, and project information such as funding sources, project cost, and delivery dates will routinely be revised.
-Requests to add to or modify the CIP will be reviewed in accordance with the processes administered by the Office of Facilities Planning and Construction adopted in the CIP.
+Requests to add to or modify the CIP will be reviewed in accordance with the processes administered by the Office of Capital Projects.

 Sec.
 4 Preliminary Cost Expenditures for Major Projects.
 Approval by the appropriate Executive Vice Chancellor and the Chancellor will allow a Major Project to proceed to the Definition Phase.
 The Definition Phase provides authority for the U. T. System Administration and the institutional administration to expend institutional funds up to 5% of the anticipated total project cost to select the project architect and other consultants, confirm the basis of design, develop the formal Facility Program document, and develop schematic project plans.
 These funds will be provided by the institution initially but will be reimbursed to the institution from applicable project funds upon design development approval or upon submission of a project application to the Texas Higher Education Coordinating Board (if applicable), whichever is later.